zeeev/wham/README.md

 whamg -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

-In the example above whamg will process all chomosomes in the CHM1 genome.
-The standard error is written to chm1.err, this includes progress updates.
+In the example above, whamg will process all chomosomes in the CHM1 genome.
+The standard error is written to chm1.err, including progress updates.
 The standard output contains the SV calls.
-If you have a trio or a quad and want to joint call you can pass the bam files as a comma separated list or a simple text file with the full path to each bam file on each line.  **It is very important  that the –e or -c flags are used.**  If –e or –c are not specified there is a chance that whamg will incorrectly estimate the insert sizes of the library.
+If you have a trio or a quad and want to joint call, you can pass the bam files as a comma-separated list or a simple text file with the full path to each bam file on each line. **It is very important that the –e or -c flags are used.** If –e or –c are not specified, there is a chance that whamg will incorrectly estimate the insert sizes of the library.

 #### Example 2
 ```
 whamg -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

-In the example above we are telling whamg to only use two CPUs.
+In the example above, we are telling whamg to only use two CPUs.

 #### Example 3